-A Right to the City: ANACOSTIA - The Smithsonian's Anacostia Community Museum's satellite exhibit on view at the Anacostia Library, DC Public Library (front)
+A Right to the City: BROOKLAND - The Smithsonian's Anacostia Community Museum's satellite exhibit on view at the Woodridge Library, DC Public Library (front)

 Through a unique partnership with the DC Public Library, the Smithsonian’s Anacostia Community Museum has opened mini-satellite versions of its groundbreaking exhibition, “A Right to the City,” in libraries located in the neighborhoods profiled in the museum’s main gallery presentation.
 The museum has launched the initiative “Offsite and in the City” with the Library and other organizations to provide continuing outreach during the museum’s temporary closure for renovations, expected to last through mid-October.